acemtp/meteor-twitter-api/README.md

     var twitter = new TwitterApi();
 }
 ```

+You can add in the constructor `{ userId: 'xxx' }` so the twitter api will use this specific user to get oauth.
+If you don't provide a specific userId, it'll use `Meteor.user()`.

 After that, define some `Meteor.methods` that you can `call` from the client side of your application.